How to Remove a Tree Stump (and Prevent Regrowth)

 Why Tree Stump Removal Matters

-- Prevents Regrowth: Stumps and root systems can continue to send out fresh shoots, leeching nutrients from surrounding plants.
+- Prevents Regrowth: Stumps and root systems can continue sending out fresh shoots, leeching nutrients from surrounding plants.

 - Clears Space: A yard free of stumps makes it easier to mow, landscape, or build.